Hector: Trojan counter-attack

 The battle rages inside the camp.
 Hector goes down, hit by a stone thrown by Ajax, but Apollo arrives from Olympus and infuses strength into "the shepherd of the people", who orders a chariot attack, with Apollo clearing the way.
-Many combats, deaths, boasts, threats, epithets, figures of speech, stories, lines of poetry and books of the Iliad later, Hector lays hold of Protesilaus' ship and calls for fire.
+After much war across several books of the Iliad, Hector lays hold of Protesilaus' ship and calls for fire.
 The Trojans cannot bring it to him, as Ajax kills everyone who tries.
-Eventually, Hector breaks Ajax' spear with his sword, forcing him to give ground, and he sets the ship afire.
+Eventually, Hector breaks Ajax's spear with his sword, forcing him to give ground, and he sets the ship ablaze.

 These events are all according to the will of the gods, who have decreed the fall of Troy, and therefore intend to tempt Achilles back into the war.
-Patroclus, Achilles' closest companion, disguised in the armor of Achilles, enters the combat leading the Myrmidons and the rest of the Achaeans to force a Trojan withdrawal.
+Patroclus, Achilles' closest companion, disguised in Achilles' armor, enters the combat leading the Myrmidons and the rest of the Achaeans to force a Trojan withdrawal.
 After Patroclus has routed the Trojan army, Hector, with the aid of Apollo and Euphorbus, kills Patroclus, vaunting over him:

 The dying Patroclus foretells Hector's death: